Table of content

 - Frequently Asked Questions

 Are you a non-diabetic individual looking to track your glucose levels without a prescription?
 A continuous glucose monitor (CGM) is a great tool for measuring blood sugar levels without pricking finger, for people living with diabetes.
-When looking for the cheapest CGM for non-diabetics, search for them by the right name: biosensors.
+When looking for the cheapest and best OTC CGM for non-Diabetics, search for them by the right name: biosensors.

 Biosensor for Non Diabetics/CGM without prescription